rebahama/bimmer-reviewer/README.md

 ![Wireframe create review](docs/wireframes/wireframe-allreview.png)

 ## My reviews
 * Here only the personal reviews that the user have created will be displayed.
-The user must be logged in and the reviews must have been created by the user to display.
+The user must be logged in and the reviews must have been created by the user to be displayed on this page.
 The user can choose to delete,edit or view the review from this page.
 ![Wireframe my reviews](docs/wireframes/wireframe-myreviews.png)